Spherical friezes: Measurements associated to spherical triangles

 It remains to verify that~ $(w')^2+(w'')^2+(w''')^2=R^2.$ Expanding, making use of equations~\eqref{eq: veq}-\eqref{eq: bfact}, and simplifying, we obtain

 We are now able to substitute for~$p^2$ using the given condition~\eqref{eq: pfact}.
 We simplify the resulting expression using equation~\eqref{eq: deltafact} to complete the proof:

 \end{proof}

-\begin{remark} Condition~$b\ne 0$ in Lemma~\ref{lem: 2.4analogue} the prevents~$A$ and~$C$ from coinciding.
+\begin{remark} Condition~$b\ne 0$ in Lemma~\ref{lem: 2.4analogue} prevents points~$A$ and~$C$ from being coincident.
 In the real setting, the condition~$b\ne \frac{4}{\kap}=(2R)^2$ prohibits~$A$ and~$C$ from being antipodal on the sphere.
 This prohibition is necessary: for antipodal~$A$ and~$C$, there are infinitely many points~$B$ satisfying the conditions in Lemma~\ref{lem: 2.4analogue}. \end{remark}

 \begin{lemma} Let~$a,b,c\in\C$ with at least one of~$a,b,c$ nonzero and not equal to~$\frac{4}{\kap}$.
 If~$p^2=\hkap (a,b,c)$, then there exist points~$A,B,C\in\bfS$ such that

 Moreover, such a triple~$(A,B,C)$ is unique up to the action of~$\Aut(\bfS)$.